 Her injuries were significant, fracturing her leg and pelvis and causing multiple spine fractures and she was assessed at having 12% whole person impairment.

 Additionally, she suffered psychological trauma as a result of the accident and could only manage to return to work on reduced hours after 6 months of recovery time.
 It was a further 2 years before she returned to work full time.

-Unless she has more than 6 months leave accrued, she will need to dip into her savings or borrow money to pay for her living expenses.
+Unless she had more than 6 months leave, she would need to dip into her savings to pay for her living expenses.

-Lost past income is included in the lump sum common law settlement payment.
-As the average claim takes between 3-5 years to settle, it will be a long time before she is reimbursed.
+Los past income was included in the lump sum common law settlement payment.
+As the average claim was between 3 and 5 years to settle, it would be a long time before she is reimbursed.

-After this, she will have to manage all future medical needs from her lump sum payment.
+After this, she would have to manafe all future medical needs from her lump sum settlement payment.

-She can engage a lawyer to help with her claim, however the amount the lawyer can charge for services will be further regulated.
+She can engage a lawyer to help with her claim, however the amount the lawyer can charge for services is regulated.